rowanthorpe/file-in-text/README.md

   realise was even there (similarly to how spies use [dead drops](https://en.wikipedia.org/wiki/Dead_drop)).

 It handles input/output-files, and/or stdin/stdout, uses a crude algorithm
-to disable compression if not useful (for small size), leverages gpg's options to accomodate both symmetric (password) and asymmetric (keypair) encryption, and uses "hidden recipient" for added paranoia-value with asymmetric encryption.
+to disable compression if not useful (for small size), leverages `gpg`'s options to accomodate both symmetric (password) and asymmetric (keypair) encryption, and uses "hidden recipient" for added paranoia-value with asymmetric encryption.